FormidableLabs/victory-native-xl/website/docs/line/use-line-path.md

 ### `points`

-The `points` argument is a `PointsArray` array that comes from a field of the `points` object exposed the `children` render function of `CartesianChart`, as illustrated in the example above.
+The `points` argument is a `PointsArray` array used to generate the line's path.
+Generally, this array comes from a field of the `points` object exposed the `children` render function of `CartesianChart`, as illustrated in the example above.

 ### `options`